 She holds a BA in Creative Writing in Literature from Burlington College in Vermont and an MFA in Creative Writing from Goddard College; prior to all of that, she was a student at the University of Rhode Island, where up until 2014 she was a member of the Pearlman Writers Group.
 Her influences include Joyce Carol Oates, Edgar Allan Poe, Daniel Pearlman, Haruki Murakami, Koji Suzuki, Gina Ochsner and David Means, among at least thirty others.
 She’s constantly looking for ways to blend her favorite genres’ hallmarks, film’s visual qualities, and literature’s themes in her writing.
 When does she have the most fun?
 Revision, actually.
 That’s her favorite part.

 When she needs a breather from writing, she enjoys stage managing at Theatreworks, New Milford, where in the past she has stage managed their productions of The Woman in Black (1998), Night of the Iguana (1997), Seascape (2013), The Last Night of Ballyhoo (2014) and The Game’s Afoot or Holmes for the Holidays (2014).
 In 2015, she went back to volunteer at the Maritime Aquarium at Norwalk, in Norwalk, CT, as a Gallery Guide (where she put in almost 1400 hours between 2001 and 2004).
 She enjoys swimming, ballroom dancing, horror film marathons with her cousin Maryanne, visiting her sister Missie in Austin, spending time in Walt Disney World, and hanging out in Newport with friend and poet Heather Sullivan.
-She lives in the Connecticut woods with her housemate, Charles, her husband, Nathan, and three cats, and she still frequently goes to bed with the lights on.
+She lives in the Connecticut woods with her housemate, Charles, her husband, Nathan, and two cats, and she still frequently goes to bed with the lights on.